 Instructions

-- Remove muffins from oven, cool in pan for 5 minutes, then cool on a wire cooling rack to room temperature.
+- Remove muffins from oven, cool in pan for 5 minutes, then transfer to a wire cooling rack.

 Notes